waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **PC Storage:** Used for Pokémon and item storage in Pokémon Centers.
 - **BERRY Trees:** Grow new BERRIES every day.
 - **Healing:** Pokémon Centers restore all HP/PP and cure status conditions.
 - **Game State Updates:** Map data (like a `CUT_TREE` changing to a `FLOOR`) doesn't fully update until all on-screen text is cleared.
-Using tools like `find_path` before the overworld is fully interactive will use stale data and fail.
+Using tools like `route_planner` before the overworld is fully interactive will use stale data and fail.
 - **HEADBUTT Mechanic:** Can be used outside of battle on `HEADBUTT_TREE` tiles to encounter sleeping Pokémon.
 - **Evolution Methods:** Some Pokémon (MACHOKE, KADABRA, HAUNTER, GRAVELER) evolve when traded.
 - **`stun_npc` Mechanic:** The stun effect is very short-lived and resets when leaving and re-entering a map.
 The tool will also fail if the target NPC is not currently on-screen and rendered in the game.